-On Lightwell's education website there are lesson plans, video tutorials, and sample projects for every subject and experience level.
+Lightwell's support website offers lesson plans, video tutorials, and sample projects.
 Students can create apps from scratch or remix the sample projects to fit their needs.
-An app design assignment will probably work best as a group project, as it's very time intensive.
+An app design assignment will probably work best as a group project, as it's very time-intensive.
 Not only can students divide and conquer, but it's also the way apps are designed in the professional world (teams of programmers, graphic artists, content specialists, etc.).Continue reading Show less

 Lightwell is a tool for creating iOS apps.
 Using a visual interface, not a programming language, students create real apps that can be shared with nearby devices or submitted to the Apple App Store.
 Lightwell is a professional tool, though students can use the software to create simple apps as they learn the lingo.
 Students learn how to build layers and animations, create interactions (swipe, tap), and integrate audio.
 Lightwell consists of two applications: Lightwell Editor for MacBook or Chromebook, which is used for developing new apps, and the mobile app (iOS) Lightwell Previewer for testing and sharing.
 Completed apps can be exported to Xcode and submitted to the Apple App Store (publishing an app in the Apple App Store requires an Apple Developer account, Apple approval, and an annual fee).

 App design is a great tech skill for students to acquire -- or at least be introduced to -- and Lightwell's visual programming approach makes it easier, though not easy.
 Lightwell is a professional tool that's being adapted for the educational environment.
-The company has built a library of sample projects and lesson plans, which are very helpful.
-However, the lessons focus on using the tool and not more important educational topics like design thinking and the principles of game design.
-Teachers will need to seek additional resources to prepare students for the design process.
+The company has built a small library of sample projects and lesson plans, which are helpful for getting started.
+However, teachers will need to seek additional resources to help students through the design process.

-Unfortunately, Lightwell is designed for the "old school" lab environment; students don't create their own accounts but use a seat license.
-It would be very difficult for students to take their work with them or even share it outside of their classroom.
+Unfortunately, Lightwell is designed for the "old-school" lab environment; students don't create their own accounts but use a seat license.
+Because accessing Lightwell projects requires an active paid subscription and locally installed software, it would be very difficult for students to take their work with them or share it outside of their classroom.
+Even in-class collaboration is difficult, because students have to share local files and keep track of versions instead of working collaboratively in the cloud (it's like passing a DOC file back and forth instead of using Google Docs).
 In today's educational environment of digital collaboration, cloud storage, and e-portfolios, Lightwell has some catching up to do.